hypriot/arm-compose/README.md

 ### Patches for ARM

-For the ARM cpu type we have to patch the Dockerfile to adjust the `FROM` line and downloading a docker deb package as well as the PyInstaller ARM bootloader.
+For the ARM cpu type we have to patch the Dockerfile to adjust the `FROM` line and downloading a docker deb package as well as the PyInstaller 3.0 ARM bootloader.

 * Dockerfile

-### Patches for Drone

-We use Drone to do the Build on a Scaleway server.
-As drone itself runs Docker containers we have to adjust the build to run the container as root.

-* script/build-linux
+* script/build-linux-inner